 We are highly dependent on our management team, specifically Dr. Julian Kenyon and Mr. James Nathanielsz.
-While we have a current employment agreement with our Chief Executive Officer, Mr. James Nathanielsz, and a letter of appointment with Dr. Kenyon, both the employment agreement with Mr. Nathanielsz and the letter of appointment for Dr. Kenyon permit each of the respective parties thereto to terminate such agreements upon notice.
+While we have a current employment agreement with our chief executive officer, Mr. James Nathanielsz, and a director agreement with Dr. Kenyon, both the employment agreement with Mr. Nathanielsz and the director agreement with Dr. Kenyon permit each of the respective parties thereto to terminate such agreements upon notice.
 As such, each of these individuals may terminate their relationship with us upon notice.
 If we lose key employees, our business may suffer.